lf-edge/eve/pkg/pillar/docs/static-and-proxy-config.md

 specifying one or more networks with the proxy and/or static as part of the zcli device create.

+# Creating USB sticks

+The [scripts/mkusb.sh](../scripts/mkusb.sh) can run on Linux to create a USB stick.
+It takes a usb.json as an argument, plus a few additrional arguments:
+* -t Test the stick by mounting and reading it after written
+* -d Create a dump directory on the stick, which Eve will use to deposit any diagnostics
+* -i Create an identity directory on the stick, which Eve will use to deposit its identity like the device certificate.

 # Troubleshooting

 The blinking pattern can be extracted from the shell using